stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 2/Lesson 10 - Incremental Concept Learning.md

 ## Generalization To Ignore Features

 To ignore redundant features, we can utilize the _drop-link_ heuristic whereby problems similar to a model have specific links dropped to match the model.
 This is useful if a problem is has a structure that is very similar to our model.

+## Specialization To Require Features

+To require features, we can utilize the _require-link_ heuristic whereby problems are required to have specific links to be considered a match.